 Now, this section of the river has been widened, with the sharp land protrusion cut, and the bridge not far away removed.
 Clearly it’s much safer, but also less recognizable for someone like me who spent my childhood here.

 A tributary of the Grand Canal does flow into town, dividing it into two parts — north and south.
+The northern part mostly sourced as potable water to almost the whole town.
+The water could have been pristine, but I still wouldn’t drink it without passing it through a whole house filtration system.

 Like all small towns in this area, there are several stone bridges, and rows of households flank the river.
 Between the first bridge and the second one lies the stretch of water where my buddies and I used to swim in summer.
 (To stop you from any idyllic visualization, I’ll add that the river also served as the kitchen sink, the laundry basin and the source of drinking water, after being boiled of course.
 That was before we had tap water.)